liubrandon/liubrandon.github.io/_posts/2020-07-27-beating-intel-mkl.md

 ## Intel MKL Background

-I thought it would be helpful to first go over some high-level knowledge about Intel MKL and in paricular, BLAS, that I would have found useful when starting out (being totally new to the library).
+I thought it would be helpful to first go over some high-level knowledge about Intel MKL and in particular, BLAS, that I would have found useful when starting out (being totally new to the library).
 Also, I'll simply refer to Intel MKL as MKL from now on.

 * MKL is a free library that provides optimized math routines (functions) for BLAS, LAPACK, ScaLAPACK, sparse solvers, fast Fourier transforms, and other problems.